dgroomes/stackoverflow-look-back/README.md

 1. Install the extension
     * Click the *Load unpacked* button
     * In the file finder window that opens, find the directory `src/extension/chrome-manifest-v3` and click *Select*
-        * Alternatively, install the Manifest V2 extension in the directory `src/extension/chrome-manifest-v2`
+        * Alternatively, install the Chrome Manifest V2 extension in the directory `src/extension/chrome-manifest-v2`
+        * Alternatively, install the Firefox Manifest V2 extension in the directory `src/extension/firefox-manifest-v2`
     * It's installed!
 1. Open StackOverflow
     * Go to <https://stackoverflow.com/> in your browser